-We have developed guidelines for two different types of plot data, depending on whether (a) the plots can be used to develop vegetation types for the NVC classification ("classification plots"), or (b) they provide supplemental information relevant to existing NVC types (such as geographic extent or abundance) but are incomplete in some manner that prevents their use for primary classification analysis ("occurrence plots").
-The minimum set of plot attributes that should be collected for each type of field plot (classification and occurrence) are listed in Appendix 1.
-Additionally, to ensure that as many kinds of classification plot sampling data as possible are available to develop the NVC, Appendix 1 distinguishes between those fields that are minimally required for classification (category 1) from others that are optimal, or consistent with best practices (category 2).
-For classification plots, the minimal requirements include a select set of records such as location fields, species (taxon) cover assessments, elevation, slope gradient and aspect, plot area, sampling method used, and the persons who collected the plot.
-Nonetheless, plots that meet only these minimal requirements are much less valuable for classification the optimal set of fields that are part of the standard.
+1015 We have developed guidelines for two different types of plot data, depending on the 1016 objectives and uses of the data.
+Plots can be used to describe new or revise known alliances 1017 and associations for the NVC classification (classification plots).
+Alternatively, they can 1018 provide supplemental information relevant to the geographic or ecological distribution or 1019 abundance of known NVC types (occurrence plots).
+The minimum set of attributes that should 1020 be collected for classification plots and occurrence plots is listed in Appendix 1.
+Additionally, 1021 to ensure that as many kinds of plot data as possible are available for developing the NVC, 1022 Appendix 1 distinguishes between those data fields that are minimally required for 1023 classification and those data fields that are not required, but reflect best practice and are 1024 optimal.
+For classification plots, the minimal requirement covers information about taxon 1025 identity, taxon canopy cover, plot area, sampling method, date of collection, location, and those 1026 who collected the data (other information can be required if the observation is derived from 1027 literature rather than made in the field; see Appendix 1).
+Plots that meet only these minimal 1028 requirements are less valuable for classification than those that contain the optimal set of data 1029 fields.